truongd8593/mfix/USER_GUIDE.md

 ### About

-Displays the current MFIX version as well as the version of the various libraries that are currently being used.
+Displays the version of MFIX and the library dependencies it is using.

 ### Quit